-419 Occidental (the former FX McRory’s building) is one of three early 20th-century buildings to be updated as part of a redevelopment project that includes an alley activation and new retail district in the historic Seattle neighborhood.
+419 Occidental (the former FX McRory’s building) is one of three early 20th-century buildings being updated as part of a redevelopment project that includes an alley activation and new retail district in the historic Pioneer Square neighborhood of Seattle.

 The project consists of first floor retail with offices on the upper levels.
-Construction is anticipated to begin late 2017.
+Construction is underway with Chinn Construction.